fiduh/k8s/eksctl/README.md

 ## Run workloads on the cluster you created.

-# Create a Storage Class to persist data on Mongo Database
+# Create a Storage Class to persist MongoDB data

 ```bash
 # Get CSIDriver name, this should match the storageclass provisioner for ebs